ippolito-cmu/Command-V/README.md

 # Command-V: Pasting LLM Behaviors via Activation Profiles

-**⌘V** enables **zero-training behavioral transfer across LLM architectures** using activation profiles.
-Transfer jailbreaking, anti-jailbreaking and reasoning behaviors across different models with **little data and no backpropagation**.
+**⌘V** lets you take a behavior (like refusal suppression, jailbreaking resistance, or chain-of-thought reasoning) learned by one LLM and transfer it to one  with completely different size or architecture—no backpropagation required.

 ![PDF Page 1](commandv/Overview.png)

-## ⌘ Key Features

-- **Zero Fine-tuning**: No backpropagation.
-Pure activation-based transfer without backpropagation
-- **Fast**: Minimal computational overhead during inference
+### How it works:
+1. **Profile activations** on both models using a small set of prompts
+2. **Create converters** that map between model representation spaces
+3. **Transfer behaviors** by applying the donor model's learned interventions to the recipient

+## ⌘V Highlights

+- **Low Resource**: No backpropagation.
+No expert data.
+Low GPU memory usage.
+- **Fast**: Minutes to set up, not hours.
-- **Cross-Family**: In certain conditions, works between Llama, Qwen, Gemma, and other model families
+- **Cross-Family**: In certain conditions, works between Llama, Qwen, and other model families

 ## 🪧 Demo